IlanCosman/tide/README.md

 ![pwd][]

 When the full directory doesn't fit, the leftmost segment is truncated to its shortest unique prefix.
 In the example above, `Documents` becomes `Doc` instead of `D` because that could be confused with `Downloads`.
 Important segments are bold and never truncated.
-These include the first and the last segments, roots of Git repositories etc.
+These include the last segment, root of a Git repository etc.

 <sup>_Tip_: If you copy-paste a truncated path and hit <kbd>tab</kbd>, it will complete to the original.</sup>